awsdocs/amazon-rekognition-developer-guide/doc_source/labels-detecting-labels-video.md

 Amazon Rekognition Video can detect labels, and the time a label is detected, in a video\.
 For an SDK code example, see [Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md)\.
 For an AWS CLI example, see [Analyzing a Video with the AWS Command Line Interface](video-cli-commands.md)\.

 Amazon Rekognition Video label detection is an asynchronous operation\.
 To start the detection of labels in a video, call [StartLabelDetection](API_StartLabelDetection.md)\.
 Amazon Rekognition Video publishes the completion status of the video analysis to an Amazon Simple Notification Service topic\.
 If the video analysis is succesful, call [GetLabelDetection](API_GetLabelDetection.md) to get the detected labels\.
-For information about calling the video recognition API operations, see [Calling Amazon Rekognition Video Operations](api-video.md)\.
+For information about calling the video analysis API operations, see [Calling Amazon Rekognition Video Operations](api-video.md)\.

 ## GetLabelDetection Operation Response<a name="getlabeldetection-operation-response"></a>